Welcome to our Program Archive

 We are grateful for the work of the many who have contributed to the Program’s success over the years–including the Program’s founder and Center for Contemplative Mind in Society co-founder Charles Halpern, and its most recent Director, Doug Chermak.
 We invite you to become involved in their new endeavors:

-- Charles Halpern has been appointed to direct a new Initiative for Mindfulness in Law at Berkeley Law.
+- Charles Halpern directs the Initiative for Mindfulness in Law at Berkeley Law.

 - Douglas Chermak wishes to offer gratitude to all of the supporters of the Law Program and the many folks who have attended our programs over the years.
 He remains committed to furthering the work of the law program.
 In that regard, he will continue working on initiatives at the forefront of the intersection of mindfulness and the legal profession as an Associate Director of the Institute for Mindfulness Studies, directing its Mindfulness in Law Program.
 The website is found at www.mindfulnessinlawprogram.com.
 He is excited to continue to serve the legal profession in this capacity and looks forward to being in community with you and hopefully seeing many of you again.